 Introduction To Data Science

-Data Science is one of the fastest growing, challenging and high paying jobs of this decade.
-So, the question is what is data science? data science is an interdisciplinary field (it consists of more than one branch of study) that uses statistics, computer science and machine learning algorithms to gain insights from both structured and unstructured data.
-According to ‘Economic Times’ India has seen more than 400 percent rise in demand for data science professionals across varied industry sectors at a time when the supply of such talent witness slow growth.
+The following article provides an outline for Introduction To Data Science.
+Data Science is one of the fastest-growing, challenging, and high-paying jobs of this decade.
+So, the question is, what is data science?
+Data science is an interdisciplinary field (it consists of more than one branch of study) that uses statistics, computer science, and machine learning algorithms to gain insights from structured and unstructured data.
+According to Economic Times, India has seen a more than 400 per cent rise in demand for data science professionals across varied industry sectors at a time when the supply of such talent witness slow growth.

-Main Components Of Data Science
+Main Components of Data Science

 This step involves sampling and transformation of data in which we check the observations (rows) and features (columns) and remove the noise by using statistical methods.
-This step is also used to check the relationship among various features(columns) in the data set, by the relationship we mean whether the features(columns) are dependent on each other or independent of each other, whether there are missing values in the data or not.
-So basically the data is transformed and readied for further use.
+This step is also used to check the relationship among various features(columns) in the data set; by the relationship, we mean whether the features(columns) are dependent on each other or independent of each other, whether there are missing values data or not.
+So basically, the data is transformed and readied for further use.
 Hence this is one of the most time-consuming steps.

-So, by now our data is prepared and ready to go.
-This is the second step where we actually use Machine Learning algorithms.
+So, by now, our data is prepared and ready to go.
+This is the second step, where we actually use Machine Learning algorithms.
 Here we actually fit the data into the model.
 The selection of a model depends on the type of data we have and the business requirement.
 For example, the model selection for recommending an article to a customer will be different than the model required for predicting the number of articles that will be sold on a particular day.
 Once the model is decided, we fit the data into the model.

 Characteristics of Data Science

-The characteristics of a data scientist are as follows:
+The characteristics are as follows:

 Using wearable data to prevent and monitor health problems.
 The data generated from the body can be used in healthcare to prevent future emergencies.

-The Government can use data science to prepare better policies to cater better to the needs of the people and what they want using the data they can get by conducting surveys and others from other official sources.
+The Government can use data science to prepare better policies to cater to the needs of the people and what they want using the data they can get by conducting surveys and others from other official sources.

-Advantages Of Data Science
+Advantages and Disadvantages of Data Science

 - Companies can develop and market their products better as they can better select their target customers.